sayam277/prediction-of-insurance-premium-by-Sayam/README.md

 # 5 .LINEAR REGRESSION (R2_SCORE: 0.7867465671074685, RMSE:5478.857939886519)

 # Repository Structure
-data/: Contains datasets used for training and testing the models. notebooks/: Google Colab notebook containing code for data preprocessing, model training, and evaluation. src/: Source code for implementing the machine learning algorithms. models/: Trained models saved in serialized format for future use. results/: Visualizations and evaluation metrics generated during model evaluation.
-README.md: Overview of the project and instructions for usage.
+data/: Contains datasets used for training and testing the models.<br>notebooks/: Google Colab notebook containing code for data preprocessing, model training, and evaluation.<br>src/: Source code for implementing the machine learning algorithms.<br>models/: Trained models saved in serialized format for future use.<br>results/: Visualizations and evaluation metrics generated during model evaluation.<br>README.md: Overview of the project and instructions for usage.

 # Dependencies
 Python 3.x